One Solution

 There’s a loud buzzing sound.

-And all of my friends are still in their Jiku form.
+A dozen Krale fly through the walls of darkness toward us, and all of my friends are still in their Jiku form.

 Before I can react, dark lightning flies at Shazira.

-“But you’re Bizra now.”
+“You’re Bizra now.”

 “Maybe you can flow them.”

-“They are only dreams,” says a voice in my head.
+“They’re only dreams,” says a voice in my head.

 “Quickly,” I say, “change back into the Kishla so you’ll be safe.”